abossertkinetica/kinetica-sqlalchemy/README.md

 Configuration and Installation
 -----

-1. Update the odbc.ini file with the Kinetica connection and then copy the driver library and unix-odbc configuration files to to the /etc/ file of the server where the SQLAlchemy engine will execute:
+1. Update the odbc.ini file with the Kinetica connection and then copy the driver library and unix-odbc configuration files to to the /etc/ file of the environment where the SQLAlchemy engine will execute:

    For Centos/Redhat: